 The Louvre is the world's largest museum.
 It has 403 rooms, exhibiting treasures spanning the world and 5000 years.
-Mona Lisa is the museum's most famous painting.
+Mona Lisa is the museum's most famous painting, but they are many masterpieces of the same quality and less visitors around them.
 Select a few departments and enjoy the Louvre.
-The Louvre was also the palace of the Kings of France, a very important place in the history of the country.
-Paris monuments.
+Don't try to visit all rooms.
+The Louvre was originally the palace of the Kings of France.
+It played therefore an important role throughout the history of the country.
 Paris museums.

 French artists are extremely well represented up to and excluding the impressionists exposed at Musee d'Orsay.
 Flemish paintings by Rubens, Brueghel and Van Dick were mostly bought by the Kings and Queens.
 Rembrandt, Vermeer and De Hooch are famous XVIIth century Dutch painters well represented in the Louvre Museum.